Categories

 News Taping Announcement Ticket Giveaway

 Winners will be chosen at random and a photo ID will be required to pick up tickets.
-Winners will be notified by email.
-Passes are not transferable and cannot be sold.
+Winners will be notified via email.
+Duplicate entries for a single taping will be automatically voided.
+Tickets are not transferable and will be voided if sold.
 Standing may be required.
 No photography, recording or cell phone use in the studio.
-No cameras computers or recording devices allowed in venue.
+No cameras, computers or recording devices allowed in the venue.

 For entry to Austin City Limits tapings, you agree to abide by the Taping Health & Safety Protocols based on the current COVID-19 Community Risk Stage in effect at the time of the event.
 By attending the ACL tapings, you agree to the Terms & Conditions.